iq-coryp/documentation-testing/pages/guides/creating-an-in-store-order.md

 tags: []
 keywords:
 audience:
-last_updated: 05-10-2015
+last_updated: 03-11-2015
 summary:
 ---

 {% include linkrefs.html %}
-{% include externallinks.html %}

 ## Overview

-This guide is intended to walk you through the process of creating an {{order}} that is fulfilled in a store (not dropship or eCommerce).
+This guide is intended to walk you through the process of creating an {{Order}} that is fulfilled in a store (not dropship or eCommerce).

-Creating an Order will make it available to other iQmetrix products such as {{RQ}} and {{XQShelf}}.
+Creating an Order will make it available to other iQmetrix products such as {{rq}} and {{xqshelf}}.

 ### Who Is This Guide For?